 Starting your own business can be a lot of work and figuring out what legal aspects are involved can be overwhelming.
-Go through the following legal checklist to make sure you are not forgetting anything!
+Go through the following legal checklist to make sure you do not forget anything!

 Legal Business Structure

-Choosing your appropriate legal structure depends on many factors like: control aspects, personal liability, continuity desires, ability to raise capital, tax considerations, legal regulations, hiring plans for employees and desires to form partnerships.
+Obviously, picking your legal entity is part of any legal checklist.
+However, choosing your appropriate legal structure is not that simple and depends on many factors like: control aspects, personal liability, continuity desires, ability to raise capital, tax considerations, legal regulations, hiring plans for employees and desires to form partnerships.

 - Sole Traders